AJokilahti/Carshop/README.md

-# Basic CRUD for listing your workouts.
+# Basic CRUD for an imaginery carshop made with ReactJS.